AdamStuckert/Gen711/Lab/Lab6_MappingAndExpression.md

 echo My RStudio Web server is running at: http://$(hostname):8787/
 ```

-Make a password (make it an easy one!!!)
+Make a password (make it an easy one!!!).
+Type this command **exactly as is in your terminal.** After you do this it will prompt you for a password, which you will enter twice.

 ```
 sudo passwd $(whoami)